A narrowing of AI research?: Conclusion

+A worthwhile expansion of our analysis here would be to imitate Weitzman's strategy for the economic valuation of ecological diversity and try to measure the costs and benefits of preserving diversity in AI research taking into account current levels of activity in different topics and the `minimum viable threshold' below which a research topic becomes unsustainable \citep{weitzman1993preserve}.

+Our analysis does not consider the mechanisms underpinning the co-evolution of organisations and technologies in AI research: for example, we tacitly assume that the prominence and influence of private sector companies in AI research is shaping the trajectory of the field.
+This assumption needs to be tested empirically with a strong focus on identifying the mechanisms through which this `shaping' takes place.
+For example, to which extent do we see changes in the thematic focus and thematic diversity of organisations that cite or collaborate actively with private sector organisations, or of researchers who transition from academia into industry?
+This kind of micro analysis could help to generate evidence about the causal impact of private sector participation in AI research, something that our descriptive analysis does not do.

-Finally, our analysis is based on a single data source about research pre-prints that we analyse using experimental semantic methods.
+Finally, our analysis is based on a single data source about research pre-prints that we analyse using semantic methods.
 Going forward it will be important to expand this analysis using other data sources capturing AI development and deployment including peer-reviewed publications, patents, open source software development and business development and diffusion activities.
-In addition to triangulating our findings, such extensions would help to identify bottlenecks in the deployment of AI systems and opportunities to overcome them with other methods from thematically diverse AI corpora.
 Further analyses of thematic diversity in AI using alternative metrics and operationalisations and measurement approaches such as for example citation patterns along the lines of \cite{frank2019evolution} would help validate the results we have presented here.
-To enable such analyses, expansions and validations, we have released all the code that we have used in our analysis as well as the underlying data.\footnote{The code can be accessed \href{https://github.com/nestauk/narrowing_ai_research}{\textbf{here}}.
-A list of links to relevant datasets in Figshare can be accessed \href{https://github.com/nestauk/narrowing_ai_research/blob/master/data/sources.md}{\textbf{here}}.}
+We have released all the code that we have used in our analysis as well as the underlying data to enable such work. \footnote{The code can be accessed \textbf{link to be added}.
+A list of links to relevant datasets in Figshare can be accessed \textbf{link to be added}.}